Calculate a shrink factor to apply to your tooling design.

 To produce a dimensionally accurate part a shrink factor can be used prior to tool fabrication.
 By estimating the tool size at its greatest expansion point the percentage difference between this calculation and the dimensions at ambient can be applied to the base design.

-You can use the tool below to calculate a shrink factor for your tooling geometry.
+Pick a material below to calculate a shrink factor for your tooling geometry.

 A 1m long tool at ambient is estimated to be m long at °C.